-Gross Profits
+Gross Profit

-In the case of WPCS and Invisinet, cost of sales consists of component and material costs and direct labor cost payments to third party sub-contractors for its installation.
-For Walker Comm, cost of sales consists of direct costs on contract, including materials, labor, and other overhead costs.
-Our gross margin varies from job to job.
-For the year ended April 30, 2003 and the period ended April 30, 2002, gross margin was 30.5% and 33.6%, respectively.
+In the case of the wireless infrastructure segment, cost of revenue consists of component material costs, direct labor costs and costs incurred for third party sub-contractor services.
+For the specialty communication segment, cost of sales consists of direct costs on contracts, including materials, labor, and other overhead costs.
+Our gross profit margin varies from job to job.
+For the year ended April 30, 2003, our gross profit was approximately \$1,654,000, reflecting a gross profit margin of 30.5%.
+For the year ended April 30, 2002, our gross profit was approximately \$135,000, resulting in a gross profit margin of 33.6%.
+The increase in our total gross profit is due to the increase in revenue as a result of the acquisitions of Invisinet and Walker.